Plastic bag ban: Impact

 Some studies highlight unintended consequences.
-In California, a statewide ban on thin plastic bags led to an increase in the purchase of thicker, unregulated plastic bags, offsetting some environmental benefits.
+In California, a 2014 statewide ban on thin plastic bags led to an increase in the purchase of thicker, unregulated plastic bags, offsetting some environmental benefits.
 Additionally, the ban's loophole allowing the sale of thicker plastic bags for a fee resulted in increased plastic waste, as these bags were often not reused as intended.
+This led to the California legislature passing Bill 1053 in 2024, expanding the ban to close the loophole and prohibit the use of thicker plastic bags at checkouts starting in 2026, while also requiring stores to offer customers recycled paper bags if they chose to pay the fee.

 While plastic bag regulations can lead to substantial reductions in usage, the overall environmental impact depends on policy design, enforcement, and consumer behavior.